KDE/cutehmi/extensions/CuteHMI/Skeleton.0/README.md

 Next steps depend on what your extension is going to accomplish.
 CuteHMI extensions combine the functionality of libraries and QML extensions.
 Extension can be a pure QML runtime extension, a pure binary library, or it can be a mix of both.

-If you would like to provide a QML extension, then you should refer to documentatino on [qmldir](https://doc.qt.io/qt-5/qtqml-modules-qmldir.html) files.
+If you would like to provide a QML extension, then you should refer to documentation on [qmldir](https://doc.qt.io/qt-5/qtqml-modules-qmldir.html) files.
 You have to create `qmldir` file, but `qmltypes` file will be generated automatically for each extension thanks to `cutehmi.qmltypes` Qbs module dependecy, which is set for each cutehmi.Extension item by default.